FAQ (Frequently Asked Questions) on Intelligence

 What’s Intelligence?

-To discuss an issue, it must first be identified and defined.
+To discuss an issue meaningfully, it must first be clearly defined.

-Qualitatively, everyone perceives roughly what intelligence is, a “very general ability generated by the brain”.
+Qualitatively, most people perceive intelligence as a very general ability generated by the brain.

 Can We Measure Intelligence?